 - Use cubed ice.
 Crushed ice will melt quickly when shaking and dilute the flavor.

-- It's best fresh so I wouldn't batch make it.
-Saving some for the next day is okay but you'll have to re-shake it a little.
+- It's best fresh, so I wouldn't batch make it.
+Saving some for the next day is okay but you'll have to re-shake it because the matcha will settle.

 What is Matcha?